 The thing is, if you collect even a small amount of customer data, it’s nearly always worth your time to improve data quality, even if by hand.
 Using powerful tools like Insycle — which can cut your data management time investment to about 10% of what it would be if you used Excel — only deepens its impact.

-In this article, we’ll outline all of the steps that companies need to take to put together a customer data management plan for 2020 and take control of their data.
+In this article, we’ll outline all the steps companies need to take to create a customer data management plan and take control of their data.

 1. Prepare to Document Everything

 This point can’t be understated.
 You have to document everything when putting together a customer data management strategy.
 To improve data management, documentation is the only thing that can take you to the next level.

-Having a full picture of your data operations will make it easier to spot issues in your data collection, storage, and utilization down the road.
+A full picture of your data operations will make it easier to spot data collection, storage, and utilization issues down the road.

 Throughout the process of auditing and cleaning your data, take notes.
-Many data errors come down to issues in the way the data was collected or transferred.
+Many data errors come down to how the data was collected or transferred.
 In noting these issues, you give yourself a chance of identifying why they showed up in the first place

 Using Insycle's Health Assessment to Aid Documentation

 Often companies create documentation, but due to the breadth of knowledge required and technicality of the instructions — it doesn't always translate to others the way they would have hoped.
-Sometimes identifying what needs to be done to fix a specific data issue can be difficult for anyone that doesn't have a deep familiarity with the involved systems.
+Sometimes identifying what needs to be done to fix a specific data issue can be difficult for anyone who is not familiar with the involved systems.

 That's where Insycle's Customer Data Health Assessment tool comes in.
-Itcan be a huge help in the data health tracking and documentation process.
+It can greatly help the data health tracking and documentation process.

 Out of the box, the health assessment tracks 30+ common customer data issues across 6 categories.
-However, you can create custom templates to track issues that are unique to your organization and the data issues that you encounter.
+However, you can create custom templates to track issues unique to your organization and the data issues you encounter.

 2. Audit Your Customer Data